 The Ogden Museum is pleased to once again be serving as one of twenty venues hosting Prospect.4

-Prospect.4, the fourth iteration of acitywide exhibition that opens November 16-19, 2017, finds inspiration in the lotus plant.
+Prospect.4, the fourth iteration of a citywide exhibition, finds inspiration in the lotus plant.
 This aquatic perennial takes root in the fetid but nutrient-rich mud of swamps so that its beautiful flower may rise above the murky water.
 The flower’s grace is inextricably connected to the noisome swamp, just as redemption exists in ruin and creativity in destruction.
 Viewed as a symbol of spiritual enlightenment in Buddhism and Hinduism, the lotus suggests the possibility of overcoming arduous challenges.
 It reminds us that, from the depths of difficulty and desolation, art brings the invisible to light.

 This history of creolization and cross-cultural fertilization informs more than the evolution of jazz; it is central to the very essence of New Orleans, as is evidenced in the hybrid nature of the city’s customs and celebrations, food ways, religion, architecture, language, numerous genres of music and people themselves.
 In no other American city is this concept such a part of the everyday.
 Cultural synthesis and syncretism inform many of the central issues explored in Prospect.4.
 The rich diversity of New Orleans is rooted in a long history of human interactions including colonization, the transatlantic slave trade, waves of migration and displacement and Gulf Coast trade buoyed by the city’s position as the American South’s largest port.
 Many artists in P.4 explore related themes, connecting them to contemporary geographies and cultures around the world.